Impact of Wave Packet Separation in Low-Energy Sterile Neutrino Searches

 \subsection{PROSPECT analysis}

-The analysis of the PROSPECT data \cite{Andriamirado2021} is independent from those of Daya Bay and NEOS, since PROSPECT's neutrino source only contains $^{235}$U. Thus, it makes no sense to consider the same source flux for all experiments.
+The analysis of the PROSPECT data~\cite{Andriamirado2021} is independent from those of Daya Bay and NEOS, since PROSPECT's neutrino source only contains $^{235}$U. Thus, it is not reasonable to use the same source flux for all experiments.
 The PROSPECT detector is subdivided onto independent segments at difference distances to the nuclear reactor.
-These segments are capable of measuring neutrino propagation in different baselines, and are sensitive to a 1 eV sterile neutrino oscillation.
+These segments are capable of measuring neutrino propagation in different baselines, and are sensitive to a $\SI{1}\eV^2$ sterile neutrino oscillation.

-The $\chi^2$ to minimise is defined as, where $V$ is the PROSPECT covariance matrix, and $\Vec{x}$ is a 160-dimensional vector which describes the discrepancy between data and prediction.
+The test statistic to minimize is the $\chi^2$ function where $V$ is the PROSPECT covariance matrix, and $\Vec{x}$ is a 160-dimensional vector that describes the discrepancy between data and prediction.
 Namely, it contains this information at each of the 16 energy bins of each of the 10 different baselines, ordered in increasing length, and then in increasing energy.
-For each baseline $l$ and energy bin $e$, it is defined as Here, $M^{l,e}, \, P^{l,e}$ are the observed and the predicted data, respectively. $M^e,\, P^e$ represent the total observed and predicted data, respectively, summing for all baselines.
+For each baseline $l$ and energy bin $e$, it is defined as Here, $M^{l,e}, \, P^{l,e}$ are the observed and the predicted data at baseline $l$ and energy bin $e$, respectively.
+Then, $M^e,\, P^e$ represent the total observed and predicted data, respectively, summing for all baselines.
 That is,

-The $\chi^2$ as is defined in (\ref{eq:app:PROSPECTchi2}) is designed to minimise the effect of source flux uncertainties and is independent of its normalisation.
-Therefore, we use the Hubber-Mueller flux for $^{235}$U only, $\phi_{\text{235U}}$.
-The prediction is computed as where $E^e$ is the central energy of the energy bin $e$, $\epsilon^{\text{seg}}$ is the efficiency of the segment, and the sum is done for all segments in the same baseline \cite{Andriamirado2021}.
-Here, the normalisation constant $\mathcal{N}$ plays no role in the $\chi^2$, but is computed such that our predicted data without oscillations matches the analogous PROSPECT results at each baseline.
+The test statistic in~\cref{eq:app:PROSPECTchi2} minimizes the effect of source flux uncertainties and is independent of its normalization.
+Therefore, we use the Hubber-Mueller flux for $^{235}$U only, $\phi_{\text{235U}}$~\cite{Huber:2011wv}.
+The prediction is computed as where $E^e$ is the central energy of the energy bin $e$, $L_{\text{seg}}$ is the baseline of the segment, $\epsilon^{\text{seg}}$ its efficiency, $R$ the response matrix provided by the collaboration, and the sum is done for all segments in the same baseline~\cite{Andriamirado2021}.
+We also perform a fast integration in $L_{\text{seg}}$ to consider the finite width of the reactor and the segments, with $\delta L = 0.25{\rm cm}$.
+Although the normalization constant $\mathcal{N}$ plays no role in~\cref{eq:app:PROSPECTchi2}, it is computed such that our predicted data without oscillations matches the analogous PROSPECT results at each baseline.